phone dropped in water

-How to Fix Water-Damaged Phones in 7 Steps?
+How to Fix Water-Damaged Phone in 7 Steps?

 Mobile phones are prone to be dropped in water, particularly during the rainy season.
 Other possibilities include the phone accidentally falling into the toilet or wash basin.